-The US Grout website outlines the development of this ultrafine cementitious grout by the Sandia National Laboratories (for the U.S. Department of Energy), details the various industrial applications for this multi-use grout, provides mixing instructions, and more.
+Visit the US Grout site for a detailed look at a pozzolanically charged ultrafine cementitous injection grout product line.
+Of particluar interest is the story of the development of this ultrafine cementitious grout by Sandia National Laboratories (for the U.S. Department of Energy).
+The US Grout site also details the various industrial applications for this multi-use grout, provides mixing instructions, and more.

-What LimeStrong is NOT is a pure natural lime plaster (NHL) product, nor is it a cement lime product.
-That means we can formulate impressive performance characteristics—autogenous healing, flexibility, breathability, strength, durability—while holding the line on cost.
+To be clear, a PHL-type (pozzolanic hydrated lime) plaster is NOT a pure natural lime plaster (NHL) product (typically imported from Europe), nor is it a cement lime product.
+PHL plasters are formulatd for impressive performance characteristics—autogenous healing, flexibility, breathability, strength, durability—while holding the line on cost.

 Glass fiber reinforced concrete (GFRC) products take lightweight mold-cast concrete and apply it on a grand scale.
 GFRC panels provide a beautiful architectural skin to protect building exteriors and finish interior walls and ceilings with fascinating, enduring detail.

-GFRC is a Portland cement-based composite reinforced with randomly dispersed, alkali-resistant glass fibers, with those fibers adding strength—impact, tensile, and flexural—to the concrete.
+GFRC is a Portland cement-based composite reinforced with randomly dispersed, alkali-resistant glass fibers, with those fibers adding strength—impact, tensile, and flexural—to the concrete panel.

-With GFRC surfacing panels, the balance between weight, strength, and durability is a delicate one—bright, hard, lightweight Hess pumice aggregate and Hess Ultrapozz (superfine pumice pozzolan) make it all work to impressive advantage.
+With GFRC surfaced panels, the balance between weight, strength, and durability is a delicate one—bright, hard, lightweight Hess pumice aggregate and Hess Ultrapozz (superfine pumice pozzolan) make it all work to impressive advantage.